 Net exports

-- net exports of services increased by $4 million to $215 million.
-This reflects a 56.5% decrease in services exports to $300 million and an 82.3% decrease in services imports to $85 million
+- net exports of services increased by $133 million to $199 million.
+This reflects a 40.9% increase in services exports to $1.1 billion, partly offset by services imports increasing by 26.2% to $911 million.

-- the latest monthly data published by the ABS within the ‘International Trade in Goods and Services’ release shows the NT’s total balance of goods traded increased by 29.9% to $12.1 billion in the year to February 2022, driven by an increase in the value of exports.
+- the latest monthly data published by the ABS within the ‘International Trade in Goods ’ release, shows the NT’s total balance of goods traded widened by 34% to $811 million over the year to January 2025, driven by an increase in the value of exports, partly offset by an increase in the value of import.
 Further information on the latest results for the NT’s goods trade balance can be found at the International trade page.

 Explanatory notes